bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 published: false

 ---
 [Xamarin](/tutorials/xamarin/index/) provides a developer with tools that can help them building cross-platform mobile applications.
+Bitrise supports Xamarin apps, of course: this guide aims to walk you through the procedure of:

+* adding a Xamarin app to Bitrise
+* testing the app
+* deploying the app

 ## Adding a Xamarin app